on the cheap and sleazy side (www.cheapandsleazy.net)

 The Drill Machine: The Less Easy Way

-If you read my article Gold, about the value of old JCRs and state CR association newsletters, chances are you have a few of either one or the other of these stashed away somewhere.
+If you read my article Gold, in which I talk about the value of old JCRs and state CR association newsletters, chances are you have a few of either one or the other of these stashed away somewhere.
 If so, go grab your stack of JCRs and/or your state's newsletters.
 Look through them for any speed contest transcripts.

 Got one?
 Good ...!
-Fire up your CAT software of choice, prop up that old JCR, and steno the speed contest drill.
-You can go as quickly or as slowly as you like, just as long as you get all of it.
+Fire up your CAT software of choice, prop up that old JCR or newsletter, and steno the speed contest drill.
+You can go as quickly or as slowly as you like, just as long as you get all of it, accurately.

 Normally, I would recommend using the .rtf format to save your documents for the Drill Machine.
 Instead, I suggest using the .txt format.

-Because coming up here shortly, I will be talking about Ace Reader Pro, which only takes .txt files ... and, while it is good practice, I would prefer not to have you duplicate any of your previous efforts.
+Because coming up here shortly, I will be talking about a speed reading program called Ace Reader, which only takes .txt files ... and, while it is good practice, I would prefer not to have you duplicate any of your previous efforts.

 The Drill Machine: The Cheap and Sleazy Way